Word Gems

 Krishnamurti was correct, and realistic, to admonish, “you must teach yourself.”
 It is possible to enter this kind of instruction; in fact, we're designed to do little else.
 I say this with affirmation because I’ve glimpsed the reality of K’s directive.
 Here’s how it works.

-Quiet the mind.
-And if we cannot quiet it, then become witnessing presence to the mind’s internal disorder.
+We cannot quiet the mind, as such, but we can become witnessing presence to the mind’s internal disorder.
 Mentally stand back and simply notice the incessant chatter, the seething neediness of “I don’t have enough” because “I am not enough.”
 Become a silent Greek chorus to one’s own inner dialogue.
 This is not “thinking about thinking” as such but wordlessly entering into awareness of one’s thoughts, virtually as a third-party observer.

 Editor’s note: If you’ve not yet experienced this phenomenon, the process might sound complicated.
 While it’s easy to access this vantage point of inner observation, once you get the hang of it, initially it may be difficult as the ego will do all it can to avoid any spotlight of awareness cast upon it.
 This is the part of us that’s been masquerading as the “true self” but, in fact, plays only second-fiddle.